Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-results-layout.md

 {
     "title": "Contoso Solutions",
     "titleLink": "https://contoso.com",
     "description": "Marketing team at Contoso.., and looking at the Contoso Marketing documents on the team site.
-This contains the data from FY20 and will taken over to FY21...Marketing Planning is ongoing for FY20.."
+This contains the data from FY20 and will be taken over to FY21...Marketing Planning is ongoing for FY20.."
 }
 ```